leoasis/leoasis.github.com/_drafts/stop-using-angular.md

 ## Angular embraces mutability

 Almost everything in Angular revolves around keeping references to things.
-You don't have to modify them, otherwise Angular won't keep track of the same object and it won't detect changes anymore.
+You don't have to modify those references, otherwise Angular won't keep track of the same object and it won't detect changes anymore.
 In order for angular to do its job, it expects you to mutate the object that is being referenced, so that its digest cycle can track the changes.
-(WHY IS THIS BAD)
+And why this is bad you say?
+Well, to start with, you need to keep a mental reference of the current state of the app.
+When mutating things around, you need to think about mutation order, because you may get different results based on the intermediate states and you cannot track where the change comes from very easily.
+On the other hand, with an immutable approach, since you don't have mutations, you just create new copies of mutated state and re-render them with the same render function.
+This has a simpler mental footprint and is easier to think about when looking at different places of your code.
+Another disadvantage is that it is harder to test.
+Mutations are imperative, they are a set of instructions to make your code go from state A to state B. Since you write the transition code yourself, you need to test that if you want to be confident on the outcome of it.
+The number of transitions grows quadratically depending on the number of states your app has.
+Testing that amount of different paths just doesn't scale.
+One last disadvantages is expensive equality checks, since they have to test all the properties of two given objects to check they are equivalent.
+There are a lot more, but you get the idea.

 ## Scope inheritance design is flawed (all devs step into the problem of overriding a property in the child scope)

-Have you ever had this issue (LINK)?
+Have you ever had [this issue](https://github.com/angular/angular.js/wiki/Understanding-Scopes)?
 That problem is due to how scope inheritance works, which relies on normal prototype inheritance.
 So some may claim it is not a bug in Angular, it is how inheritance works.
-But I say that the fact this happens to any developer from time to time, be it new or experienced, _is_ a problem with Angular, since it chose that API to interact with developers.
-If all developers step into the same problem when using some specific API, then there is a problem with that API, there is something that is not well thought, and can (and should) be improved.
+But I say that the fact this happens to every developer from time to time, be it new or experienced, _is_ a problem with Angular, since it chose that API to interact with developers.
+If all developers step into the same problem when using some specific API, then there is a problem with that API.
+There is something that is not well thought, and can (and should) be improved.
 Choosing an inheritance chain with scopes and having to _know_ which directive causes a new scope to be created and which not, is not a particularly good API.

 ## Directives are too low level (inside the link function, you're on your own with regards to DOM manipulation)